wandyezj/wandyezj.github.io/docs/_posts/2023-01-10-api-design-pattern-options-argument.md

 tags: software architecture api design pattern
 ---

+The Options Argument Pattern:

+- is best used when a function has independent optional arguments
-The Options Argument Pattern uses the last parameter in a function to bundle together optional parameters into an options object.
+- uses the last parameter in a function to bundle together optional parameters into an options object

-The Options Argument Pattern is best used when a function has independent optional arguments.
-Independent optional arguments meaning that the arguments can be specified independently.

-The Options Argument Pattern allows optional arguments to be specified without having to specify preceding optional arguments.
+- allows optional arguments to be specified without having to specify preceding optional arguments

 An alternative to the Options Argument is Inline Options.

-The following samples demonstrate the two patterns using a sample function.
+The following samples demonstrate the two patterns using a sample function:

 - [Example Options Argument](#example-options-argument)
 - [Example Inline Options](#example-inline-options)

 Each sample uses a function `f` with two required arguments {`one`, `two`} and three optional arguments {`switchOne`, `switchTwo`, `override`} to demonstrate both function definitions.

-Example calls to function `f` are then provided for the follow scenarios:
+Example calls to function `f` are then provided for the following scenarios:

 - no optional arguments
 - only one optional argument `switchOne`